OSA Student Wellness

 JABSOM medical students can receive confidential counseling with licensed clinical therapist Haylin Dennison, LCSW.

-- On the website, scroll down to the Work with Me section and click on Learn More under For Health Care Professionals to request an appointment
+• On the website, scroll down to the Schedule an appointment NOW section and click on Learn More to request an appointment

 Establishing service with CSDC: